croz-ltd/dpcmder/README.md

 ?                    - show status information for the current DataPower object,
                        local directory or local file
 P                    - show DataPower policy for the current DataPower object
-                       (can be used only on service, policy, matches,rules & actions) exports the current DataPower object, analyzes it and shows service, policy, matches, rules and actions for the object
+                       (can be used only on service, policy, matches, rules & actions) exports the current DataPower object, analyzes it and shows service, policy, matches, rules and actions for the object